-The doctoral program is comprised of three core elements- course-work, the qualifying examination and admission to candidacy, and the dissertation proposal and dissertation.
+The doctoral program is comprised of three core elements- coursework, qualifying examination and admission to candidacy, and dissertation proposal and research.

 A minimum of 60 semester hours of course work beyond the Master's degree is required.
 These 60 credit hours include: